-Former Iowa Democratic Chair Calls for Lawsuit Against DNC
+Former Iowa Democratic Party Chair Calls for Lawsuit Against DNC

 “But enough is enough, frankly.
 Troy Price, who is the chairman of the Iowa Democratic Party, has just been getting kicked like a dog, and frankly, the person that needs to be kicked right now is Tom Perez,” said Kiernan.
 “I just truly believe this part of the DNC is trying to take away the Iowa caucuses.”

-“There is an allegation that the national Democrats are sabotaging Iowa’s first-in-the-nation Caucus because they are tired of us voting against the establishment-approved candidates,” said Angelo.
+"There is an allegation that the national Democrats are sabotaging Iowa’s first-in-the-nation Caucus because they are tired of us voting against the establishment-approved candidates,” said Angelo.
 “Why do we not test this app?
 Why do we have this new untested app that we’re being told we have to use?
-Democratic activists were saying this app, it’s not working right.”
+Democratic activists were saying this app isn't working right.”

 If you want to hear the interview podcast with Kiernan, check the WHO Radio page here.